cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `OS2IP()` function.

-For P-256, P-384, and P-521, the `SerializePrivateKey()` function of the KEM performs the field-element-to-octet-string conversion according to {{SECG}}.
+For P-256, P-384, and P-521, the `SerializePrivateKey()` function of the KEM performs the Field-Element-to-Octet-String conversion according to {{SECG}}.
 If the private key is an integer outside the range `[0, order-1]`, where `order` is the order of the curve being used, the private key MUST be reduced to its representative in `[0, order-1]` before being serialized.